DESCHUTES RIVER OREGON FLY FISHING – JETBOAT GUIDE

 We use a Jetboat to navigate and guide the lower 25 miles of the Deschutes River for rainbow trout or “resides”.
 Section four, the lower 25 miles is by far the most secluded section of the Deschutes River.
 There is virtually no access between the two boat ramps.
 We offer guided single day trips and camp trips on this section of the river.

 The lower Deschutes is wide and full of steelhead water, or “swing water”.
 For the same reason we use spey rods for steelhead we use them for trout.
-Swinging flies for trout is an effective way to cover vast area of river but casting single hand rods any direction but upriver or downriver is perilous, so we use trout speys.
+Swinging flies for trout is an effective way to cover vast amounts of the river otherwise impossible to fish with a fly.

-European Style Nymphing has become very popular in recent year.
-For those interested in doing something different we have a lot of great water to play with ESN.
-We are prepared to fish a number of styles to make your day a success.
+European Style Nymphing, or “euro nymphing” has become very popular on the Lower Deschutes.
+There are many “euro nymphing” spots on the lower Deschutes.
+We are prepared to fish a number of styles and a n umber of spots to make your day is a success.
 We carry a small fly shop on board.

 A guided day of trout fishing includes rods and reels, flies, ice cold water, and we usually find a spot in the shade for lunch.
 Anglers need to be prepared for all weather conditions but it’s generally warm and sunny.
 The new solar hoodies are popular as well as a “buff” but don’t forget sunscreen, polarized glasses and a good hat.